splunk/public-o11y-docs/gdi/opentelemetry/components/kubernetes-attributes-processor.rst

 Get started
 ======================

-Follow these steps to configure and activate the component:

-#.
-Deploy the Splunk Distribution of OpenTelemetry Collector to your host or container platform:

-   - :ref:`otel-install-linux`
-   - :ref:`otel-install-windows`
-   - :ref:`otel-install-k8s`

-#.
-Configure the Kubernetes attributes processor as described in the following sections:
+The Helm chart for the Splunk Distribution of OpenTelemetry Collector already includes the Kubernetes attributes processor, which is activated by default for all deployment modes.
+See :ref:`helm-chart`.

+To manually configure the Kubernetes attributes processor, follow these steps:

 #. :ref:`configure-rbac-k8sattributes`
 #. :ref:`configure-filter-k8sattributes`
 #. :ref:`configure-extracted-metadata-k8sattributes`
 #. :ref:`configure-association-lists-k8sattributes`
 #. :ref:`configure-labels-k8sattributes`

-#.
-Restart the Collector.
+.. caution:: Don't remove the Kubernetes attributes processor from your configuration.
+Default attributes extracted by the processor, such as ``k8s.pod.name``, are required by Splunk Observability Cloud.

 .. _configure-rbac-k8sattributes: